MXV3A/Cyclic-Data-Log/README.md

 # ESP32-Data-Log
 Log custom data in persistent memory.
+Used to log sensor data for diagnosing a problem in case of a crash, or for saving settings while keeping past settings as fallback.
 This Library is written for and tested on ESP32 (Espressif) and BW16 (AmebaD).

 ## Installation